OCA/project/project_git/README.rst

   This points straight to one task, with no project mapping and no task naming convention needed; references to non-existent ids are silently ignored.

+  Mind the intrinsic limits of database ids before adopting them as your everyday convention: a wrong-but-existing id links the wrong task with no error to catch it, and ids are not portable across databases (the same task carries different ids on staging and production).

 Matching by issue key
 ~~~~~~~~~~~~~~~~~~~~~